geopandas/geopandas/doc/source/about.rst

 About GeoPandas
 ---------------

-Links to About, Roadmap, Team and Citing (add intro text).
+Links to About, Roadmap, Team and Citing.

 .. container:: button